What should I tell my care team before I take this medication?

 This medication may increase your risk of getting an infection.
 Call your care team for advice if you get a fever, chills, sore throat, or other symptoms of a cold or flu.
 Do not treat yourself.
 Try to avoid being around people who are sick.

-Talk to your care team if you wish to become pregnant or think you might be pregnant.
-This medication can cause serious birth defects if taken during pregnancy or for 3 months after the last dose.
-A negative pregnancy test is required before starting this medication.
-A reliable form of contraception is recommended while taking this medication and for 3 months after the last dose.
-Talk to your care team about effective forms of contraception.
+Talk to your care team if you may be pregnant.
+Serious fetal side effects can occur if you take this medication during pregnancy and for 3 months after the last dose.
+You will need a negative pregnancy test before starting this medication.
+Contraception is recommended while taking this medication and for 3 months after the last dose.
+Your care team can help you find the option that works for you.

 Do not breastfeed while taking this medication and for 3 months after the last dose.